bichngocdo/language-identifier/README.md

   * The *sentence* file in each archive was split into 20K chunks, the first 10 chunks were used as testing data, while the 11th chunk was used as training data.
   * The language code is the name of each training file and is the prefix of each testing file.
 2. Codes:
+  * The path of this project must be in `PYTHONPATH` in order to run sample codes.
   * `train_languages.py`: Read each training file in folder *sample/training* and write the corresponding model to folder *sample/models*
   * `test_languages.py`: Read each testing file in folder *sample/testing* and report the accuracy
 3. Result: The accuracy of this dataset is `1.0`.